mzuenni/icpc-header/doc/validate.md

 **`bool floatGreaterEqual(Real given, Real expected, Real floatAbsTol)`**
 **`bool floatGreaterEqual(Real given, Real expected, Real floatAbsTol, Real floatRelTol)`**
 Checks if two floating point numbers `given` and `expected` obey the relation `given`==`expected`, `given`<=`expected` or`given`>=`expected` allowing an absolute and relative error of the given tolerance.
-For relative errors the `expected` value is used as refference value.
+For relative errors the `expected` value is used as reference value.
-If no tolerance is given the global setting `floatAbsTol` respectively `floatRelTol` get used as fallback.
+If no tolerance is given the global setting `floatAbsTol` respectively `floatRelTol` is used as fallback.

 **`boolean<Integer> stringEqual(std::string_view a, std::string_view b)`**
 **`boolean<Integer> stringEqual(std::string_view a, std::string_view b, bool caseSensitive)`**
 Checks if two strings are equal but may ignore the case of letters if `caseSensitive` is false.
 If `caseSensitive` is not provided the global setting `caseSensitive` gets used as fallback.
-If the strings are not equal the position of the first mismatch is returned as a whitness.
+If the strings are not equal the position of the first mismatch is returned as a witness.

 ## namespace Multipass
 Additionally use this namespace if you want to write a Multipass output validator (for interactive problems).
-The namespace already provides functionallity to get the id of the current pass and save state between passes.
+The namespace already provides functionality to get the id of the current pass and save state between passes.

 #### Member
 **`Integer pass`**